 Every day, dogs encounter obstacles in their world that cause them anxiety.
-These can include loud noises such as thunder, other people, other dogs, smooth floors, storm grates, car rides, etc. A fearful dog can be a challenge to handle, as it is difficult to take them out into the world to share new experiences with them.
+These can include loud noises such as thunder, other people, other dogs, smooth floors, storm grates, car rides, etc. Our tips will help calm a fearful dog.
+A fearful dog can be a challenge to handle, as it is difficult to take them out into the world to share new experiences with them.
 They may pant, whine, or tremble, or may show submissive behaviors such as tucking their tail between their legs.
 In some cases, they may even bark or bite to defend themselves.

 Canine fear can be caused by a number of factors, including their temperament, lack of proper socialization as a puppy, sickness, or memory of past experiences.
 However, regardless of the cause, the solutions are similar.

 One of the easiest ways to control your dog’s fear is to control their environment.
 For example, if your dog is afraid of new people, it may be best to crate them when people come to visit your house, or leash them in a safe area.
 However, this is not the best long-term solution, as it does not address the root cause of the dog’s anxiety.